interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 To do so, it takes advantage of:

 1. [webNavigation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webNavigation) wext apis
-   - New BackgroundFrameService
+   - BackgroundFrameService
      - Keeps track of frames, including the current readyState/url/parentFrameId etc.
      - use `frameChanged` event where using chrome.tabs.onUpdated before (which was [problematic](https://github.com/coilhq/web-monetization-projects/issues/203))
-   - Will require extra permissions which may be off-putting to some users
+   - Requires extra permissions which may be off-putting to some users
      - This will not actually give us any more private information than we already have.
 This may not be clear to all users though.
 2. [MessageSender](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/chrome/index.d.ts#L5500-L5505)['frameId'], MessageSender['tab'] attributes
    Messages sent using `chrome.runtime.sendMessage` api from content scripts